-There are 3 possible settings on the OE Pressure Ring.
-Please refer to the setup sheet for optimized pressure ring setting.
+There are 3 possible settings on the OE pressure ring.
+Please refer to the Setup Sheet for optimized pressure ring setting.
 For a simple setting, set it to setting II (4-strokes and 2017 + 2strokes) or X (pre 2017 2-strokes).
 In most cases, this is the best starting point for the clutch.

-7. Using the T-25 Torx bit and torque wrench, install the Rekluse pressure plate screws.
+7. Install the Rekluse pressure plate screws.